 Why 149°F?

 Sous vide chicken thigh temperature matters.
 149°F hits the sweet spot—fully cooked but still juicy and tender.
 Go lower (like 140°F) and they may feel undercooked to some.
 Higher (like 160°F) and you risk that rubbery vibe.
-You can play around between 145 °F and 155 °F - in my kitchen we have tested and found we like 149°F.
+You can play around between 145 °F and 155 °F - in my kitchen we have tested and found we like 149°F for thighs.
+(And 145 for breasts.)

 Do I have to pat them dry?